zenhack/go.efl/README.md

 # Go bindings to the EFL.

-This repository contains a cgo-based binding to the [EFL][1].
-This is very incomplete -- don't expect much just yet.
+This repository contains the beginnings of a cgo-based binding to the [EFL][1].
+This startred as a late night diversion, and I haven't really revisited it.
+Don't expect much, this is very incomplete.

 The `examples` directory contains some sample applications (well, just one so far).